Pop-Culture | Posted by Julie Z on 06/30/2013

 AKA: Do I Really Have to Put a Paper Bag Over My Head Just to Get You to Listen to What I Have to Say, Rather than Stare at My Ass?

 I remember a few years back, I received the biggest insult of my life to date, in regards to my career as a professional musician.
 Some random dude (for no reason and without any provocation on my end) decided to send me a message which said (mind you, in fewer words and with worst grammar) that the only reason as to why I’ve had any success as an artist is because and I quote, “I’m a hot chick”.
-Not only was I offended because said individual essentially was saying that I had no talent whatsoever to back up and/or …
+Not only was I offended because said individual essentially was saying that I had no talent whatsoever to …

 Awareness, Feminism, Pop-Culture | Posted by Robin S on 07/17/2009